 This increase in force has benefits on circulation, bone health, and skeletal muscles.

-It was originally created and used in astronauts to prevent bone loss while in space due to the lack of gravitational force.
+It was originally created and used by astronauts to prevent bone loss while in space due to the lack of gravitational force.

 This is why the amount of G force each vibration therapy machine emits is important.

 Whole-body vibration therapy refers to vibrations that are felt and emitted throughout the entire body.